What to do after the fire

 - Refrigerators and freezers left unopened will hold their temperature for a short time.
 However do not attempt to refreeze thawed items.

-- The Fire Brigades will call for the services of the local gas, fuel and electricity suppliers to disconnect services before they leave the site.
+- Fire and Rescue NSW will call for the services of the local gas, fuel and electricity suppliers to disconnect services before they leave the site.

 - If a utility (gas, electricity or water) is disconnected, it is your responsibility to have the services checked and reconnected by a licensed trade person.
 Do not attempt to reconnect the service yourself.